yunqilee/quick-search/README.md

 The link of the original dataset is here: https://github.com/lxndrblz/Airports

-This project picks airports with or near the United States, the total number of it is 2827.
+This project picks airports within or near the United States, the total number of it is 2827.

 ### technology stack